anassinator/ilqr/README.rst

   # NOTE: Unlike with AutoDiffDynamics, this is instantaneous, but will not be
   # as accurate.
   dynamics = FiniteDiffDynamics(f, state_size, action_size)

+*Note*: It is possible you might need to play with the epsilon values (:code:`x_eps` and :code:`u_eps`) used when computing the approximation if you run into numerical instability issues.

 Usage
 """""